tfolkman/pytorch-deepq-doom/README.md

 3. Sign up for [comet ml](https://www.comet.ml/) (free).
 A very nice service for tracking your experiments.
 This repo automatically uses comet to track the loss and reward during training.
 Grab your API key.
 4. Modify the config.json as you see fit:
-    * track_with_comet: Whether to turn on comet tracking (note still need to pass an API key value)
+    * disable_comet: Whether to turn off comet tracking (note still need to pass an API key value)
     * name: project name in comet
     * lr: learning rate (I assume adam optimizer)
     * total_episodes: the number of games to play during training